Mte90/Contribute-to-opensource-the-right-way/manuscript/preface.md

 -# How to read this book
-I always wanted to write that sentence and this book allowed me to do it!
+I have always wanted to write that sentence and this book allowed me to do it!
-This is not my first e-book, during the years I have written a few (for niches) in Italian - probably unknown to many, but important to have fun learning.
+TThis is not my first e-book.
+Over the years, I have written a few niche books in Italian.
+They are probably unknown to many, but writing them was a fun learning experience for me.
-During high school (2005/2009) I wrote "Principi di programmazione" (Development Principles) and I released the second edition years later (I think very few people read it), I wrote it mainly for myself, but opted for a public format for it.
+During high school (2005-2009), I wrote "Principi di programmazione" (Development Principles) and I released the second edition years later, I wrote it mainly for myself, but opted for a public format for it.
-Later, I have written a guide of 12 pages for [Python and Qt](https://daniele.tech/2013/04/ebook-introduzione-a-pyqt-1-edizione/) in Italian (developers' stuff) and the [2 edition](https://daniele.tech/2015/04/introduzione-a-pyqt-2-edizione/) in Italian.
+Later, I wrote a first and second edition of a 12 page guide on [Python and Qt](https://daniele.tech/2013/04/ebook-introduzione-a-pyqt-1-edizione/) in Italian.
 I have written also a guide of few pages ["WordPress per il cliente"](https://daniele.tech/2014/10/wordpress-per-cliente-rev-0-0-4/) (WordPress for the customer) in 2012.
-This is not my first rodeo, this time the topic is serious and big with a lot of my opinions and the explanation of my personal approach to things.
+This is not my first rodeo.
+I have written technical books before.
+This time, though, the 	topic of this book is broad and relevant with a lot of my opinions and the explanation of my personal approach to things.

 ## What you will find